 |Technology Fee||Per quarter||$160||$320|

 *The tuition reflects credits taken for the minimum time to completion.
 Time to completion varies by student, depending on individual progress and credits transferred, if applicable.
-For a personalized estimate of your time to completion, call an Enrollment Specialist at 855-646-5286.
+For a personalized estimate of the number of your transfer credits that Walden would accept, call an Enrollment Specialist at 855-646-5286.

 Tuition and fees are subject to change.
 Books and materials are not included and may cost between $1,000 to $1,400.